JordanMartinez/purescript-jordans-reference/92-PureScript-Type-Checker/06-Let-Polymorphism.md

 $({\color{red} \alpha} \rightarrow \beta \rightarrow {\color{red} \alpha}) \rightarrow ({\color{blue} \alpha} \rightarrow \beta \rightarrow {\color{blue} \alpha}) \rightarrow ({\color{red} \alpha} \rightarrow \beta \rightarrow {\color{red} \alpha})$

-We need to bind these types to some type-level variable that has scope.
-To resolve this ambiguity, we will further modify our language to have "type schemas."
+To resolve this ambiguity, we need to bind these types to some type-level variable that has scope.
+We'll do that by further modifying our language to have "type schemas."
 A value-level lambda function (e.g. $1$ in "$(\lambda x. x + 2) \ 1$") uses bounded variables (e.g. the $x$ in $\lambda x.
 1$) to indicate when and where $x$ refers to the value `1`.
-We will use a similar notion to indicate the scope of a variable via "$\forall variableName .$" because types correspond to logic (a handwavy explanation, but true nonetheless).
+All variables defined in a given scope must have a unique name to ensure we don't refer to one when we meant to refer to another.
+We will use a similar notion of lambda functions to indicate the scope of a type-level variable via "$\forall variableName .$" because types correspond to logic (a handwavy explanation, but true nonetheless).

 Thus, we update our language to include $\sigma$: